German flag italian flag Mexico flag Spain flag Portugese flag Korean flag Chinese flag Japanese Flag 日本语

 cranberry juice with perrier and a lemon slice raw vegetable platter Bottled water, shots of wheat grass juice in airport juice bars.

-ITEMS I CARRY OR PURCHASE ALONG THE WAY
+ITEMS TO CARRY OR PURCHASE ALONG THE WAY

 stainless steel knife, fork, spoon porcelain bowl porcelain or glass cup for tea